 Remove the Middle

-The first step in filling a cupcake is to make a place for the filling to go.
-Now, you can go about this in a few ways.
+The first step in filling a cupcake is to make space for the filling.
+You can go about this in various ways.

 - Using a small round cookie cutter (about ¾”), press the cutter into the center of the cupcake and gently twist as you pull the cutter out.
 The center cake will lift up with the cutter, leaving a nice hole in your cupcake for you to fill.